 When you’re performing for an audience, you won’t be able to look at an instructional video.
 You need to be able to create at least 15-20 animals from memory.

-Before you panic about possible wasted balloons, you can reuse the balloons you practice with several times.
+Before you panic about possible wasted balloons, you can reuse the balloons you have practiced with several times.

 Here are some tips to make the practice go better: